J-1 Scholar Information

 Failure to comply jeopardizes UNO’s ability to sponsor the J-1 Program and could result in revocation of J-1 status for the participant and the loss of UNO’s J-1 program designation rights.J-1 Scholar Insurance Requirement:

-All UNO J-1 participants and dependents must be covered by health, emergency medical evacuation, and repatriation of remains insurance.
-The U.S. Department of State lists some minimum amounts but UNO requires additional insurance coverage.
-Failure to comply with the insurance requirement can lead to termination of the exchange visitor’s J-1 status.
+All UNO J-1 participants and dependents must be covered by health, emergency medical evacuation, and repatriation of remains insurance for the duration of their program.
+The U.S. Department of State lists some minimum amounts but UNO recommends additional insurance coverage.
+Failure to comply with the insurance requirement upon arrival can lead to termination of the exchange visitor’s J-1 status.
+All exchange visitors (J-1) and any accompanying spouse and dependent(s) may also be subject to the requirements of the Affordable Care Act.

-- J-1 UNO Employees: All UNO benefits eligible J-1 scholars may be enrolled in health insurance through the benefits program (Blue Cross Blue Shield) but must also pay for an a supplemental rider from UNO Health Services to cover unlimited medical evacuation and repatriation to meet Department of State coverage requirements.
+J-1 UNO Employees: All UNO benefits eligible J-1 scholars may be enrolled in health insurance through the benefits program but must also pay for a supplemental rider to cover unlimited medical evacuation and repatriation to meet Department of State coverage requirements.

-- J-1 Visiting Scholars (Research and Short-Term): All visiting scholars who are not employed by UNO are required to purchase the insurance policy offered by UNO (United HealthCare).
+J-1 Visiting Scholars (Research and Short-Term): All visiting scholars who are not employed by UNO are required to purchase the insurance policy offered by UNO (United HealthCare).
 Waivers for J-2 dependents of scholars may be reviewed but are not guaranteed acceptance.
-The UNO Health Services website has information regarding UNO health insurance and costs.